rticommunity/rticonnextdds-connector-py/README.rst

     input.take();

 The read/take operation can return multiple samples.
-So, we have to iterate on an array:
+Therefore, you must iterate on an array:

 .. code:: py